Senior Science Research

 - Second marking period service logs

 - May meeting (first week of May)

 - Exit meeting (last full week of classes)

 - Third marking period service logs

 - Return your drawer keys

-- Other exit topics
+- Grades and other exit topics

-- Students will be available to assist sophomore research teachers during their free periods or before or after their regularly scheduled school day.
+- Students will be available to assist research teachers during their free periods or before or after their regularly scheduled school day.
 Each period of work counts as one point toward your final grade.
 A period of work may require a full 45 minutes or a fraction thereof.

 - Students may perform additional periods of service to substitute for the St. Joseph's College Poster Session or NYCSEF in the event of illness or failure to qualify.